Antoine Guillemet: Biography

 Antoine Guillemet born in Chantilly, in the Oise, he studied under Jean-Baptiste-Camille Corot, Achille-François Oudinot (1820-1891), Charles-François Daubigny and Gustave Courbet.

 Guillemet showed an early interest in sailing, a pursuit which was actively discouraged by his parents.
 He briefly studied law, but this too proved to be a false start.
 It was in 1859, when he received a commission from a local collector to copy Géricault's famous The Raft of the Medusa Musee d'Amiens, that Guillemet's career as an artist was launched.

 Two years later, while still only twenty-one, Guillemet was introduced to Corot by Berthe Morisot.
 Like many of the young artists, Guillemet affectionately called Corot Papa and remained a lifelong admirer of the artist.
 This meeting led to Guillemet's studying with Corot's pupil Achille Oudinot, and it was through Oudinot, who had property at Auvers-sur-Oise, that Guillemet met Daubigny, Ernest Meissonier, Honoré Daumier, and Antoine-Louis Barye, among others.
 By 1864 Guillemet had also encountered Édouard Manet, Alfred Stevens, Camille Pissarro, Claude Monet, Gustave Courbet, and Paul Cézanne and later, Henri Fantin-Latour, Edgar Degas and Jean-Frédéric Bazille.
-When Cézanne finally exhibited at the Salon in 1882, his entry described him as ‘pupil of Guillemet’.
+When Cézanne finally exhibited at the Salon of 1882, his entry described him as ‘pupil of Guillemet’.
 It was Guillemet, in fact, who introduced Manet to Cézanne and who first took Émile Zola to Manet's studio.